DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 I mentioned Virtual Scrolling above as one way to reduce the rendering time.
 By combining this with an concept I like to refer to as Virtual Arrays you can similarly only retrieve the data the user can see further reducing the perceived time to first render.

 A Virtual Array is an object that looks like an array from an API perspective but the implementation is actually using the database as the storage location.
 You can either retrieve the data from the database whenever it is requested from the array or you can memoize the data so that it is only retrieved once.

+## Memory Management

+When most people think of performance, the immediate place they think of is, "how to impact performance of good code."
+But the most overlooked performance issue in JavaScript generally is memory.
+Specifically memory leaks.

+There are now several tools available for detecting and tracking down memory leaks.
+Find one and use it.

 ## Micro Tweaks